 \section{Temporal Dynamics and Causality}

+Many, though not all, active dual-stance users who posted many tweets tended to change their stances many times.
+In this section, we address Research Question~3 and present our observations regarding the following questions: 1- how frequently, or infrequently, did users change their stances, and 2- is there some correlation between COVID-19 related events and stance change?

-In this section, we present our observations about change of stance, i.e., when a user posts an anti-vax tweet following a pro-vax tweet or vice versa.
-Assume $\delta^+_i(n)$ is the number of stance changes into pro-vax and $\delta^-_i(n)$ is the number of stance changes into anti-vax (also out of pro-vax) for a user $i$ on day $n$ during our study period.
-That is, a pro-vax tweet from a user $i$ on any day at or before $n$ subsequently followed by an anti-vax tweet on day $n$ adds 1 into $\delta^-_i(n)$.
+We define stance change as a user posting an anti-vax tweet following a pro-vax tweet, or vice versa.
+Define $\delta^+_i(n)$ as the number of stance changes towards pro-vax and $\delta^-_i(n)$ as the number of stance changes towards anti-vax for a user $i$ on day $n$ during our study period.
+That is, a pro-vax tweet from a user $i$ on any day at or before $n$ subsequently followed by an anti-vax tweet on day $n$ adds 1 to $\delta^-_i(n)$.
 Similarly, $\delta^+_i(n)$ counts the pro-vax tweets from a user $i$ on day $n$ which came right after a past anti-vax tweet.
 We ignored the neutral stance for this analysis.
 We also define,